 At Baltimore Detox Center, our psychotherapy program includes these methods, as well as our cognitive-behavioral therapy program.
-If you or someone you care about may require a psychotherapy program as part of the recovery process, we can help.
+If you or someone you care about may require an addiction therapy program as part of the recovery process, we can help.

 What Is a Psychotherapy Program?

 Psychotherapy employs psychological principles to help people resolve issues that are harming their lives or the lives of those around them.
-The many different types of psychotherapy available usually involve talking with a therapist, counselor, or psychiatrist to get to the root of distress and figuring out what would be the best way to deal with the impact that is having on your life.
+The many different types of psychotherapy available usually involve talking with a therapist, counselor, or psychiatrist to get to the root of distress and figure out the best way to deal with the impact on your life.